bontalor/bonta.lor.moe/README.md

-# bontalor.github.io
+# bontalor.com
-this is my website
+welcome to my online portfolio. this website will contain writeups, projects, certifications and more.